jasonaden/angular/aio/content/guide/practical-observable-usage.md

 ## Exponential backoff

 Exponential backoff is a technique where you retry an API after failure, making the time in between retries longer after each consecutive failure, with a maximum number of retries after which the request is considered to have failed.
-This can be quite complex to implement with Promises and other methods of tracking AJAX calls, but with Observables it is very easy:
+This can be quite complex to implement with Promises and other methods of tracking AJAX calls.
+With Observables, it is very easy:

 ```
 function backoff(maxTries, ms) {